Texas Land For Sale (16683 results)

 Bosque County - Meridian, TX

-Lone Spring Ranch, a breathtaking private family retreat nestled in the heart of Bosque County, Texas.
-Spanning approximately 2,000 acres it provides a wide range of recreational and income opportunities.
+Lone Spring Ranch is a breathtaking private family retreat nestled in the heart of Bosque County, Texas, spanning approximately 2,000 acres and offering a rare opportunity to acquire a premier recreational ranch and fully developed family compound.
+Thoughtfully designed to serve as both a private legacy retreat and a fully operational ranch, Lone Spring provides an exceptional balance of lifestyle, income potential, and long-term value rarely found in todays market.
 Hunting and fishing, cattle operation, and creating family memories are just a few of the riches that this remarkable property can provide.
 With the perfect blend of natural beauty, versatile improvements, Lakes, and proximity to Dallas, Fort Worth, and Waco make this ranch incredibly unique.
 Rarely does a property of this magnitude come available in todays market.
 Lone Spring is conveniently located along Hwy 144 just north of Meridian, twenty miles south of Glen Rose, and within a manageable drive of many metropolitan areas making it an ideal escape from urban life.

 The ranch boasts a diverse landscape with varied elevations, featuring an array of lush trees that provide both beauty and wildlife habitat.
 With a well-maintained infrastructure, exceptional water resources, and high-quality improved pastures, Lone Spring Ranch is not only perfect for leisurely pursuits but is well equipped for agricultural and cattle operations.
 Improvements to the property include multiple residences, including the main stone house, guest accommodations, and specialty buildings, all constructed with care and diligence.
 From the expansive outdoor areas to the well-placed livestock facilities, every aspect of Lone Spring Ranch has been tailored for comfort, functionality, and enjoyment.
 For wildlife enthusiasts, this property offers an abundance of opportunities, with diverse species such as white-tailed deer, ducks, and turkeys, complemented by fishing and water skiing on the 25 acre lake.
 Whether you seek a peaceful retreat, a working ranch, or a private hunting haven, Lone Spring Ranch presents the ultimate investment and a rare chance to own a large private piece of Bosque County.